keeeal/datedelta/README.md

 Date(2012, 1, 10) - Date(2012, 1, 11)  # => 0
 Date(2021, 12, 1) - Date(2017, 12, 14)  # => 1447
 ```

+For more details, the API can be found [here](https://datedelta.readthedocs.io/en/latest/api.html).